ERGO-Code/HiGHS/src/pdlp/cupdlp/README.md

 ## Problem with sys/time.h

 The HiGHS branch add-pdlp compiles and runs fine on @jajhall's Linux machine, but CI tests on GitHub fail utterly due to `sys/time.h` not being found.
-Since HiGHS won't be using the `cuPDLP-c` timing, this can be commented out using a compiler directive.
+Until this is fixed, or HiGHS passes its own timer for use within `cuPDLP-c`, timing within `cuPDLP-c` can be disabled using the compiler directive `CUPDLP_TIMER`.
+By default this is defined, so the `cuPDLP-c` is retained.

 ## Termination of cuPDLP-C